-The completed Parish Fact Sheet should be sent together with the Parish Profile and Form 34 to those on the distribution list detailed later.
+The completed Parish Fact Sheet should be sent together with the Parish Profile and Form 34, electronically, to those on the distribution list detailed later.
+However, if the parish fact sheet and parish profile are not ready, it is helpful to receive the Form 34 as soon as it is completed.
+This enables those dealing with the vacancy to contact the relevant representatives.
 Increasingly appointments and correspondence are being done electronically.
 This cuts down on postage and is generally more efficient.
-In due course your Parish Fact Sheet and Parish Profile will be sent by e-mail to potential candidates to help them decide whether or not to submit an application.
+Copies of the Parish Fact Sheet and Parish Profile will be placed on the diocesan website along with the application form for potential candidates to see.